 INITIATIVE SELF-PRESCRIPTION (amends articles 112 and 310 of the General Health Law)

 The aim of the initiative is to avoid self-medication.
-In order to do this, it proposes: 1) to indicate that health education should include within its objectives the orientation and training of the population on the risk of self-medication and self-prescription; and, 2) establish that the advertising of over the counter products and herbal remedies should: i) include the legend –self-medicatione can aggravate the disease; and (ii) disseminate the general characteristics of secondary reactions.
+In order to do this, it proposes: 1) to indicate that health education should include within its objectives the orientation and training of the population on the risk of self-medication and self-prescription; and, 2) establish that the advertising of over the counter products and herbal remedies should: I) include the legend –self-medication can aggravate the disease; and (II) disseminate the general characteristics of secondary reactions.

 INITIATIVE MEDICAL DEVICES (reform various regulations of the General Health Law)

 The initiative aims to regulate the use of medical devices.
 Among the proposed, it is worth noting: 1) considering the medical team, prosthetics, diagnostic agents and supplies of dental use as such devices; 2) to replace the term “essential nutrients for health” with “medical devices”; 3) indicate that for sale or supply, as well as for importation, they must have sanitary authorization; and, 4) to emphasize that the indications of its use will be detailed in the instructions of the corresponding product, in printed or electronic form.

 INITIATIVE TELEMEDICINE (amends article 77 Bis of the General Health Law)